 If you do use a card swiper to capture credit card data, you'll probably want to include a signature capture pad too.

-This pad enables customers to sign on an electronic sheet, allowing for the signature to be checked against the card signature digitally rather than manually.
+This pad enables customers to sign on an electronic sheet, allowing the signature to be checked against the card signature digitally rather than manually.
 This is also beneficial if you opt to accept chip and sign transactions.

 Customer Facing Display